vedantkudale/DemoTest/README.md

 # DemoTest
-This is a Demo For Git &amp; Github class
+This is a Demo For Git &amp; Github class.